unitedastronomer/E1-572G-Hackintosh/README.md

 <img align="center" src=".docs/oclp.png" width="600">
 </div>

+Atheros Bluetooth are not supported since Monterey, use a Bluetooth dongle with supported CSR/Broadcom chipset such as TP Link UB400, and Asus BT400
 - Enable **BlueToolFixup.kext** in config.plist if you will be using a Bluetooth dongle.

 ## macOS Big Sur and earlier